Luck, Trubisky, Le’Veon and More: MMQB Week 10

 The college football weekend through NFL eyes:

 1. It’s definitely notable that the Giants had no fewer than three staffers (GM Dave Gettleman, assistant GM Kevin Abrams, regional scout Jeremy Breit) on hand in Salt Lake City on Saturday to watch Oregon QB Justin Herbert face a Utah defense that ranks in the top 20 nationally.
-And they saw the Herbert who’s struggled a bit with accuracy the last few weeks, according to evaluators, after starting the season red hot.
+And they saw the Herbert who’s struggled a bit with accuracy the last few weeks, according to evaluators, after starting the season red-hot.

-2. Another quarterback to watch: Duke’s Daniel Jones, who’s someone we mentioned back in the summer as a guy scouts were quietly optimistic about.
-Those in attendance at Duke-Carolina were again impressed with Jones physically (he threw for 361 yards and three touchdowns), and he has the advantage of coming from a David Cutcliffe school of quarterbacking that counts the Manning brothers as graduates, which is to say he should be very pro-ready.
+2. Another quarterback to watch: Duke’s Daniel Jones is someone we mentioned back in the summer as a guy about whom scouts were quietly optimistic.
+Those in attendance at Duke-Carolina were again impressed with Jones physically (he threw for 361 yards and three touchdowns), and he has the advantage of coming from a David Cutcliffe school of quarterbacking that counts the Manning brothers as graduates—which is to say he should be very pro-ready.

 3. And one more—Georgia’s true sophomore, Jake Fromm, has been remarkably efficient as the Bulldogs pick up some steam.
 In wins over Florida, Kentucky and Auburn, he’s completed 44 of 64 passes for 546 yards, six touchdowns and a pick.
 It was interesting to hear about Fromm potentially being benched before the Florida game, mostly because I’d heard NFL scouts buzzing about him as a true freshman.
 Shows how fickle all this can be.